NermineGharbi24/electric-vehicle-prototype-with-level-2-autonomy/README.md

 ## Project Overview

-The project was conducted over a period of 5 months, from February 7, 2022, to June 30, 2022, with a focus on research, analysis, and simulation of various ADAS components.
+The project was conducted over 5 months, from February 7, 2022, to June 30, 2022, with a focus on research, analysis, and simulation of various ADAS components.
 Key tasks included sensor evaluation, algorithm modeling, and proposal of a comprehensive ADAS architecture.

 ## Technical Details